 Unfortunately, despite a lack of significant change to the traditional university model, one cannot say the same about tuition costs.
 Within a period of just 30 years, average tuition costs quintupled in current dollars and more than doubled when adjusted for inflation.
 According to the National Center for Education Statistics (NCES), the tuition cost of a 4-year public university in 2015 was $19,189 per year in real dollars, while the cost in 1985 was just $8,449 per year.
 Perhaps today ‘s students should be demanding more for the massive uptick in the price?

-Starting with the campaign to place the Apple II computer in American schools in 1978, EdTech innovators like Steve Wozniak began to reshape how our children learn.
+Starting with the campaign to place the Apple II computer in American schools in 1978, innovators at the forefront of EdTech, including Steve Wozniak began to reshape how our children learn.
 Through the use of interactive technology, Wozniak believed, children would become more engaged and active during the learning process, enabling them to develop and learn faster.
-And in continuation of Wozniak’s legacy of disrupting education through technology, Apple themselves put the iPad into schools over three decades later.
+And in continuation of Wozniak ‘s legacy of disrupting education through technology, Apple themselves put the iPad into schools over three decades later.